On 4th May 2017, Prince Philip announced that he was retiring from his royal duties, after over 70 years of service to his Queen and country.

 17. To a Scottish driving instructor, 1999: “How do you keep the natives off the booze long enough to pass the test?”

-We wonder if we’ll get any more hilarious soundbites from Prince Philip at these events… here’s hoping!
+We wonder when we’ll get some more hilarious soundbites from Prince Philip…!